Wheelock (brand): Series AS

 In 1995, Wheelock introduced the AS, a combination horn and strobe.
 The AS was first created with a vertical position strobe on the right side of the horn, except for 110 candela models, which used a horizontal strobe.
 In 1997 when the NS was introduced, the strobe on all AS models was moved to the horizontal position.
 Additionally, Code 3 horn was added to the AS in 1998.
-In March 2010, the AS was discontinued, but its weatherproof variant (ASWP) is still being manufactured as of 2024.
+In March 2010, the AS was discontinued, with its weatherproof variant, the ASWP, being discontinued and replaced by the Eluxa in late 2024.